-My dad said he doesn’t recall the constant public screaming thirty years ago.
+My dad said he didn’t recall the constant public screaming thirty years ago.
 I guess as post modern parents become more and more self absorbed they just don’t care (or notice) how horribly their kids act in public.
 Sure enough, within 10 minutes of our Sunday lunch a kid at a nearby table threw a blood-curdling tantrum (and this was an upscale place that was definitely not child-friendly.)

 All this, of course, begs the question: should children be allowed in the worship service?